zoyasarow/Work-Day-Scheduler/README.md

 # Work Day Scheduler

 ## Description
 This application uses Moment.js & javascript functions to allow users to create events during a workday using time blocks that are saved to local storage and rendered on the screen with each save.
-The intention of this application is to allow users to better manage their time by being able to visualize a schedule similar to a daily planner & to-do list.
+The intention of this application is to allow users to better manage their time by being able to visualize a schedule similar to a daily planner or to-do list.
 This application aims to solve the problem of procrastination!
 Learning to implement local storage and javascript functions like getItem & setItem were the main learning points of this application.

 ## User Story
 AS AN employee with a busy schedule